FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/storage/archive.md

 ## Background Introduction

-Blockchain node data will continue to increase over time, and some of these historical blocks and transactions are accessed very infrequently, or even will not be accessed, through data archiving can archive this cold data to cheaper storage devices.。The requirements are as follows:
+Blockchain node data will continue to increase over time, and some of these historical blocks and transactions are accessed very infrequently, or even will not be accessed, through data archiving can archive this cold data to cheaper storage devices。The requirements are as follows:

 1. Can specify the scope of the archive block
 2. Archiving operation does not affect the normal consensus of nodes